| |

 Career Prospect

 Career prospects are excellent.
 TAs may be promoted to Senior Treasury Accountants, Chief Treasury Accountants or even higher directorate ranks.
-For AOs, the entry rank is Accounting Officers II and they may be promoted to the ranks of Accounting Officers I and Senior Accounting Officers.
+For AOs, the entry rank is Accounting Officer II and they may be promoted to the ranks of Accounting Officer I and Senior Accounting Officer.
 AOs may also apply for appointment as TAs after obtaining a membership from a recognised professional accountancy body and acquiring the necessary post-qualification experience.

 Terms of Appointment and Fringe Benefits

-New appointees will normally be appointed on Civil Service probationary terms for three years, before they are considered for appointment on the prevailing permanent terms.
+New appointees will normally be appointed on Civil Service probationary terms for three years.
+Those who pass the probation satisfactorily may be considered for appointment on the prevailing permanent terms.
 TAs and AOs are entitled to general fringe benefits in the Civil Service including paid leave, medical and dental benefits, and where appropriate, assistance in housing.

 Treasury Accountant (Master Pay Scale Point 30 to 44)